cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Update Amazon S3 bucket settings

-Since the Terraform variable `suffix` is used for this blueprint (optional), you must update the Amazon S3 bucket name for CloudBees CI controllers and the Amazon S3 bucket for the backup controller cluster operations.
+Since the optional Terraform variable `suffix` is used for this blueprint, you must update the Amazon S3 bucket name for CloudBees CI controllers and the Amazon S3 bucket for the backup controller cluster operations.
 To update the Amazon S3 bucket name, you have the following options:

  - [Option 1: Update Amazon S3 bucket name using CasC](#option-1-update-amazon-s3-bucket-name-using-casc)
  - [Option 2: Update Amazon S3 bucket name using the CloudBees CI UI](#option-2-update-amazon-s3-bucket-name-using-the-cloudbees-ci-ui)